- Free delivery over £40

-What is Utrogestan used for?
+What is Utrogestan and what is it used for?

 How does Utrogestan work?

 When taking oestrogen alone it causes the cells of the lining of the womb, the endometrium, to thicken, which can lead to some women developing cancers of the womb.
-Taking Utrogestan opposes this process causing the womb lining to shed every month, just like during a menstrual bleed, lowering the risk of developing cancer.
+Taking Utrogestan opposes this process, causing the womb lining to shed every month, just like during a menstrual bleed, lowering the risk of developing cancer.

 Can Utrogestan be taken with food?